za/tango_with_django_book/17/chapters/jquery.rst

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>

-Make sure you have your static files set up (see Chapter ... #TODO(leifos): reference chapter setup)
+Make sure you have your static files set up (see Chapter :ref:`setup-label`)

 In the static folder create a *js* folder and plonk the JQuery javascript file (``jquery.js``) here along with an file called ``rango-ajax.js``, which will house our javascript code.
 In ``rango_ajax.js``, add the following javascript: